-- Youth are discouraged from bringing backpacks and personal items from home. - If personal items are brought to school, they must be labeled prior to entering school and use should be limited to the item owner.
+- Youth are discouraged from bringing backpacks and personal items from home.
+If personal items are brought to school, they must be labeled prior to entering school and use should - be labeled prior to entering school and use should be limited to the item owner.